krec7748/Cell_tracking/README.md

 # Cell_tracking

 **This repository allows you to view the execution process of the project in the form of an ipynb file and easily see the results.
-For more detailed code information, go to the krec7748/yolov4-deepsort repository.**
+For more detailed code information, go to the https://github.com/krec7748/yolov4-deepsort.**

 https://user-images.githubusercontent.com/86844420/146831136-294245ff-3dda-46d9-905a-c697e5c24d6e.mp4